 Levitstown Mill, Co.
 Kildare

-Levitstown Mill was built in 1791 on the Grand Canal, at the ‘meeting of the waters’ with the River Barrow.
+So, Levitstown Mill was built in 1791 on the Grand Canal, at the ‘meeting of the waters’ with the River Barrow.
 Levitstown is on a 5-acre site, with significant river and canal frontage.
-It has it’s own jetty and boat moorings.
+Moreover, it has its own jetty and boat moorings.

-A huge old mill and lock at Levitstown, which was destroyed by a fire in the 1940s.
-The mill once produced malt that was brought by barge to the Guinness brewery at St James’s Gate in Dublin.
+But, the huge old mill and lock at Levitstown, was destroyed by a fire in the 1940s.
+Thus, the mill once produced malt that was brought by barge to the Guinness brewery at St James’s Gate in Dublin.

-Now in ruins.
-Levitstown Mill is a tourist attraction.
-It`s a very charming and peaceful place.
-Perfect spot for fishing with the river running both in front and at the back of it.
-There are barges docked along the river.
+Now in ruins, the Mill is a tourist attraction.
+However, it’s a very charming and peaceful place.
+And a perfect spot for fishing with the river running both in front and at the back of it.
+Also, there are barges docked along the river.

 Malgorzata